microsoft/nni/docs/en_US/networkmorphismTuner.md

 nni.report_final_result(best_acc)
 ```

-If you want to save and load the best model, the following methods are recommended.
+If you want to save and **load the best model**, the following methods are recommended.

 ```python
 # 1. Use NNI API